samuelcheung924/Samuel-Dummy-Repo-V1/README.md

-Binkys Birthday Song
+Binkys Cool Birthday Song
 -----------------------------

-Happy birthday, happy birthday,
-Whoop-de-doo, whoop-de-doo!
+Happy birthday!!!!!!!!!!, Happy birthday, Whoop-de-doo, whoop-de-doo!
 May your day be pleasant, open up your present,
 Just for you, just for you!